 In more strict business terms, it can be summarized as:

 - Sentiment Analysis is a set of tools to identify and extract opinions and use them for the benefit of the business operation

-Such algorithms dig deep into the text and find the stuff that points out at the attitude towards the product in general or its specific element.
+Such algorithms dig deep into the text and find the stuff that points out the attitude towards the product in general or its specific element.

 In other words, opinion mining and sentiment analysis mean an opportunity to explore the mindset of the audience members and study the state of the product from the opposite point of view.
-This makes sentiment analysis great tool for:
+This makes sentiment analysis a great tool for: